graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 rather than a property on the source object, the method parameters are parsed similarly to `FieldDelegate` as noted above with support for query arguments, `IResolveFieldContext`, `[FromServices]` and so on.

-### 16. Schemas can be entire constructed from CLR types
+### 16. Schemas can be entirely constructed from CLR types

 A new builder method `AddAutoSchema` has been added to allow building a schema entirely from CLR types using the new features within the auto-registering graph types to build the schema.
 Below is a sample: